MuhanYu/research-summer-2023/traces/old/readme.txt

 traces/old: archived traces generated using tools/nprocs and the corresponding
-            run_old.sh, run.sh, or run2.sh on the "check" and "no check" rt- group scheduling kernels.
+            run_old.sh or run.sh on the "check" and "no check" rt-group scheduling kernels.

 Trace files naming: